 In addition to the musical skills learned, choral singing develops maturity, character, discipline, group dynamics, dependability, creativity, decision-making, confidence and self-esteem.
 The young singers will reap life-long rewards from their experiences in LRYC.

 There is a modest tuition fee which covers music, other supplies, and administrative costs.
 In addition, each singer will be required to purchase a uniform.
 Parents are urged to take an active role in this ensemble by serving on committees, helping with rehearsals, and encouraging your young singer to be regular and prompt in attendance.
 Scholarship help is available if need is demonstrated.

-Florence M. Jowers, Associate Professor of Music at Lenoir-Rhyne University and founding conductor (retired) of the Lenoir-Rhyne Youth Chorus, holds degrees from Yale University, New Haven, CT, and Stetson University, DeLand, Florida.
+Florence M. Jowers, Professor Emerita of Music at Lenoir-Rhyne University and founding conductor (retired) of the Lenoir-Rhyne Youth Chorus, holds degrees from Yale University, New Haven, CT, and Stetson University, DeLand, Florida.
 She was the founder and director of the Shenango Area Youth Chorus, a professional children's chorus in Northwestern Pennsylvania.
 She has worked with such children's voice experts as Henry Leck, Jean Ashworth Bartle, and James Litton.

 "There is not any musicke of instruments, whatsoever, comparable to that which is made by the human voyce, when the voyces are good, and the same well-sorted and ordered."